-Develop your practical skills in health education and communication, health planning and health management.
+Develop your practical skills in health education, health communication, health planning and health management.
 Job growth in the health sector continues to increase as public health issues affect healthcare systems globally.
 Through personalised fieldwork, we'll help you to consolidate your skills under the supervision of qualified practitioners, so you can be work‑ready after graduation.

 Undergraduate (your first degree)